blocktrron/gluon/docs/user/getting_started.rst

   not set this flag during development (or generally, when you want to reuse your build tree for subsequent builds), as it significantly increases incremental build times.

+GLUON_BUILD_NONSHARED
+  Setting ``GLUON_BUILD_NONSHARED=0`` will disable the build of target-specific packages.
+This notably includes (but is not limited to) kernel modules.
+This is useful when building in a CI environment, where those packages are ususally not needed.
+Note however, that this will also alter the kernel-config, which can lead to different images being built compared to the default configuration.

 GLUON_DEBUG
   Setting ``GLUON_DEBUG=1`` will provide firmware images including debugging symbols usable with GDB or similar tools.
 Requires a device or target with at least 16 MB of flash space, e.g. `x86-64`.
 Unset by default.